 Our application does not currently support royalty split negotiations.
 Users must determine split allocation prior to content submission in the SLANG application, and all shareholders must accept their splits to receive payouts.

 Yes we can!
-When you upload music to our platform and prepare to publish, SLANG lets you select Google Play as a distribution destination.
+When you upload music to our platform and prepare to publish, SLANG lets you select TikTok as a distribution destination.
 It's as simple as checking a box.

 Yes we can!
 When you upload music to our platform and prepare to publish, SLANG lets you select Tidal as a distribution destination.
 It's as simple as checking a box.